 We love rock formations, especially naturally created slot canyons.

-Here the fossilized dunes have been sculpted, and it’s wonderful to explore.
+The fossilized dunes have been sculpted and are magnificent to explore.
 Here, however, the dunes have not been sculpted by water (as it rarely rains) but by wind and other phenomena.

 The name means lovers’ ravine or enchanted ravine.